-Guidelines established by the Secretary of Administration regarding parental leave are published through the Directives Management System (Reference Management Directive 530.2).
-Guidelines regarding benefits while on parental leave are published through the Directives Management System (Reference Management Directive 530.4).
+Guidelines established by the Secretary of Administration regarding parental leave and benefits while on parental leave are published through the Directives Management System (Reference Management Directive 530.30).

 Section 9.
 It is understood by both parties that the provisions of this Article are consistent with the Pennsylvania Human Relations Act, 43 P.S.
-Sections 951, et seq. and the Family and Medical Leave Act of 1993, 29 USC Sections 2601 et seq. a
+Sections 951, et seq. and the Family and Medical Leave Act of 1993, 29 U.S.C.
+Sections 2601 et seq.